 How do the smartest organizations behave?
 Organizations in our study (266 organizations) that managed to achieve excellent results thanks to business intelligence – the brainiacs – know that they must use information consistently for analysis and action.

 Customer-oriented business is crucial when it comes to CRM and the proper approach to the customer.
-Much has been written about customer-oriented business, but an actual putting it into practice remains difficult.
+Much has been written about customer-oriented business, but actually putting it into practice remains difficult.
 In this article, Dick Pouw presents the 7 main causes and provides tips on how to deal with it.

 By Dick Pouw, Associate Partner with Passionned Group